maryletteroa/maryletteroa.github.io/_posts/2021-06-02-hundred-days-of-python.md

 I document my progress in this post: programming tasks, and notes about things that made an impression.

+#### Day 20 - Snake Game Part 1

+Snake Game Part 1 here 🐍: [Snake game Part 1](https://replit.com/@maryletteroa/snake-game-part-1)

+To dos for this game:

+- [x] Create a body
+- [x] Move the snake
+- [x] Control the snake
+- [ ] Dectect collision with food
+- [ ] Create a scoreboard
+- [ ] Dectect collision with wall
+- [ ] Dectect collision with tail

+💡 Focus on understanding, not on memorising.

+Getting the hangout of OOP.
+Also need to consider how to make future modifications of the code easier -- CONSTANTS (at the top of the code) helps!

 #### Day 19 - Etch-A-Sketch App

 🐢 [Turtle Race](https://replit.com/@maryletteroa/turtle-race)
 [Etch-A-Sketch](https://replit.com/@maryletteroa/etch-a-sketch)

 I had a great time making the turtle race game! 🐢